This section provides helpful resources for YAVs, YAV alums and friends of the program to invite young people to serve.

 Request a YAV staff or YAV alum to come speak at your church

-With over 1,500 volunteers completing the program, there are Young Adult Volunteer Alum all over the country!
-We are more than happy to help find alum to speak to your college group, congregation, or event.
-For more information, email Black Collins at email@example.com or call 800-728-7223, extension 5300.
+There are over 1,700 Young Adult Volunteer Alums all over the country.
+We are happy to help find an alum to speak to your college group, congregation, or any helpful event!
+For more info, email Destini Hodges at email@example.com or call 800-728-7223, extension 5300.

 Do you have an event coming up and would like to spread the word about YAV?
 Complete this short form.
 Please give 2-3 weeks’ notice prior to the event.
 If you have other questions, email Bridgette Lewis, Bridgette.firstname.lastname@example.org, or call 800-728-7228, extension 5274.
 Thanks for sharing!